-Student responsibilities for achieving a positive learning environment in school or school-related activities include:
+Student responsibilities for achieving a positive learning environment in school or at school-related activities include:

-- 1. Attending school including, all classes, regularly and on time. - 2.
-Being prepared for each class with appropriate materials and assignments. - 3.
-Being dressed in accordance with the Dress Code. - 4.
-Showing respect toward others. - 5.
-Behaving in a responsible manner. - 6.
-Paying required fees and fines. - 7.
-Obeying all school rules. - 8.
-Seeking change in school policies and regulations in an orderly and responsible manner, through appropriate channels. - 9.
-Cooperating with staff investigations of disciplinary cases and volunteering information relating to a serious offense.
+- 1. Attending all classes, regularly and on time.

+- 2. Being prepared for each class with appropriate materials and assignments.

+- 3. Being dressed appropriately.

+- 4. Showing respect toward others.

+- 5. Behaving in a responsible manner.

+- 6. Paying required fees and fines.

+- 7. Obeying all school rules.

+- 8. Seeking change in school policies and regulations in an orderly and responsible manner, through appropriate channels.

+- 9. Cooperating with staff investigations of disciplinary cases and volunteering information relating to a serious offense.